DraftBot-A-Discord-Adventure/DraftBot/README.md

 _Before creating your own instance, please note that you can add the bot to your server through the link available on the bot's discord_
 **If you decide to work on the creation of your own instance of the bot, you are supposed to have a minimum of computer skills.
-Bot support team will prioritizes players of the main instance and will only provide limited assistance.**
+Bot support team will prioritize players of the main instance and will only provide limited assistance.**

 ## Here is a short start guide. (windows)